hvianna/audioMotion.js/README.md

 ### Mode

-Selects the visualization mode. *Discrete frequencies* allows to visualize each individual frequency, limited only by the resolution of the FFT.
+Selects the visualization mode. *Discrete frequencies* allows you to visualize individual frequencies, limited only by the resolution of the [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) and your monitor.
 The octave bands modes will display wider bars, representing ranges of frequencies based on a [24 tone equal tempered scale](https://en.wikipedia.org/wiki/Quarter_tone).

 You can cycle through the available modes using the **V** keyboard shortcut.

 ### FFT Size

-The number of samples used for the [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) performed by the analyzer.
+The number of samples used for the FFT performed by the analyzer.
 Larger values provide greater detail of lower frequencies, but require more CPU power.

 ### Range